h-seo-n/front-small-demos/README.md

-# Small demos I built in the process of studying
+## Small demos built in the process of studying
 I put a lot of efforts in each demos so I thought it wouldn't hurt to post some in my github :)

 ## Todo-list